Understand your competing inner drives to address trauma or any type of mental health issue

 Internal Family Systems, the Self, and psychedelic-assisted therapy

 After earlier research reflected that people in psychedelic-assisted therapy often naturally moved into parts work on their own, the Multidisciplinary Association for Psychedelic Studies (MAPS) began to formally evaluate Internal Family Systems as the therapeutic framework for MDMA-Assisted Therapy, which is expected to get FDA approval pending the replication of a successful Phase 3 clinical trial.
-However, a medicine used safely as an operative anesthetic for many years, ketamine, is already FDA approved and now available as a treatment locally --both as a pharmacological approach for treatment-resistant depression or chronic pain, and as a therapeutic facilitating agent for addressing trauma and facilitating personal growth.
+However, a safe operative anesthetic that can create an altered state of consciousness, ketamine, is already FDA approved and now available as a treatment locally --both as a pharmacological approach for treatment-resistant depression or chronic pain, and as a therapeutic facilitating agent for addressing trauma and facilitating personal growth.
 Thanks to a resurgence in psychedelic research following suppression created by the War on Drugs, psychedelic-assisted therapy is on track to be the next big wave of progress in treatment of PTSD and other mental health problems.
-The Center for HBH is excited to now offer guided ketamine therapy with application of the Internal Family Systems through Wellward Medical.
+The Center for HBH is excited to now offer ketamine-assisted psychotherapy with application of the Internal Family Systems through Wellward Medical.

-Psychedelics enable healing of trauma and other deep-seated psychological patterns by impacting strutures in the midbrain collectively known as the Default Mode Network (DMN).
+Like psychedelics, ketamine enables healing of trauma and other deep-seated psychological patterns by impacting strutures in the midbrain collectively known as the Default Mode Network (DMN).
 The DNM is the brain's seat of our individual identity patterns, sense of separateness from others, and collection of ego constructs and defenses--in other words, the source of our Internal Family System.
-Through application of intention, the Self can use a psychedelic's loosening effect on the DMN as a power tool for change.
+Through application of intention, the Self uses ketamine's loosening effect on the DMN as a power tool for change.

-While psychedelic use is often associated with ''bad trips,'' and terrifying states of total ego dissolution, guided therapy typically uses a lower, controlled dose that creates an entheogenic effect, which has been described by ketamine and IFS therapist Bob Grant as ''pleasure in Self.''
-It softens the lens through which you see issues and, as one client stated, '''allows you to become aware of new connections,'' which in turn seems to change your relationship to a pattern, increase acceptance, and feel less burdened.
-Read more about guided ketamine therapy with me at Wellward Medical here.
+While psychedelic use is often associated with ''bad trips,'' and terrifying states of total ego dissolution, ketamine-assisted psychotherapy uses a lower, controlled dose that creates an entheogenic effect, which has been described by IFS therapist Bob Grant as ''pleasure in Self.''
+It changes the lens through which you see issues and, as one client stated, '''allows you to become aware of new connections,'' which in turn can change your relationship to a pattern and increase self-acceptance.
+The result is typically an incremental decrease in emotional and psychological burden as you progress through a series of ketamine treatments, and a net effect of significantly less burden.
+Read more about ketamine-assisted psychotherapy with me at Wellward Medical here.